top of page

 The fève custom goes back to medieval times when the figure in the cake was a fava bean (fève, in French), which is why the figurine is still called la fève.
 The early porcelain fèves, in the late 1800's, used to be representations of baby Jesus or a magi.

-Nowadays, one can find a great many different subjects for fèves, from animals to literary figures, and even miniatures santons.
-Fabophiles are fèves collectors.
+Nowadays, one can find a great many different subjects for fèves, from animals to literary figures, and even miniatures Provençal santons.
+Fèves collectors are called fabophiles.

 bottom of page